 The duo’s project retunes elements of oral tradition and explores the notion of time-traveling through audiovisual storytelling that merges each of their musical influences and cultural heritage.
 It is a sonic and visual clash of worlds, mixing Mbira, Chimurenga and Sungurra music, European and electronic rhythms and hip-hop flow.

 The collaboration was originally planned to take place in two residency phases in Harare, Zimbabwe followed by Geneva, Switzerland.
-Unfortunately due to travel restrictions in December 2021, the Harare trip could not take place.
-The artists will work together in Geneva from 16 January 2022 and present a work in progress showing during Antigel.
-The collaboration will resume in Zimbabwe in the future when travel is possible.
+Unfortunately, due to travel restrictions in December 2021 the Harare residency could not take place.
+The artists however worked together in Geneva from 16 January 2022 and presented a work in progress showing during Antigel Festival.

 Joshua Chiundiza is an audiovisual storyteller, emcee and DJ from Harare, Zimbabwe.
 His work explores his Chewa, Shona and Nguni heritage, expressed through music/sound recordings and performance, experimental film, text and performance art installation.
 In recent years, his work has featured internationally at festivals and museums, and he has performed alongside acclaimed musicians such as De La Soul, Georgia Anne Muldrow, Natalie Stewart and Akala.
 Joshua currently sits as Festival Coordinator for the European Film Festival Zimbabwe, an arts programme commissioned by the EU Delegation to Zimbabwe.
 Joshua also runs The Husikisiki Studio, a storytelling and arts education agency based in Harare.
 The studio supports young people with skills in audio and visual storytelling, using the mediums of virtual reality, film and digital audio production.